18 May ExploBear on the Trans-Siberian Railway

 I learned about bees, nectar, honey popsicles, willowherbs, I picked up berries and mushrooms, I visited Russian banya (sauna).
 Now I became even more Russian than I was before

-What was the most unique local experience you made during your trips?
+What was the most unique local experience during your trips?

 Day 7: Ekaterinburg.
 World-famous metal is here!